guilhermesimoes/guilhermesimoes.github.io/_posts/2018-10-17-null-object-pattern-es6-classes-and-react-default-props.md

   path:   /assets/images/null-object.png
   alt:    "Drawing of two dice: a traditional die with a different number of dots from 1 to 6 on each face; and a die with 'NULL' written on each face."
 ---
 The Null Object pattern is a great tool for removing code conditionals.
-Rather than checking for `undefined` or `null`, the code instead returns a "null" implementation that responds to the same interface.
+Rather than checking for `undefined` or `null`, the code instead returns a “null” implementation that responds to the same interface.
 We'll see how this pattern can be useful in the following 3 examples.

 ### Vanilla JavaScript